Obstetrics and Gynecology

 For the past 16 years, Dr. Visser has been a full-time emergency physician, including as chief of emergency and trauma services at Thunder Bay Regional Health Sciences Centre.

-Prior to his move to Ottawa, he was also the Emergency Department Lead for the North West LHIN.
+Prior to his move to Ottawa, he was the Emergency Department Lead for the North West LHIN.

 Obstetrics and Gynecology Lead: Dr. Mark Walker

 Sept 19, 2013 - The Champlain LHIN and the Champlain Maternal Newborn Regional Program (CMNRP) are pleased to announce the appointment of Dr. Mark Walker as the Champlain LHIN Medical Lead for Obstetrics and Gynecology.

 Dr. Walker is presently the Chair and Chief of the Department of Obstetrics and Gynecology and Newborn Care at the University of Ottawa, and The Ottawa Hospital.